workfloworchestrator/orchestrator-core/README.md

 #### Step 3 (optional):
 When using multiple workers, you will need a redis server for live updates with websockets.

-Default it uses memory which works with only one worker.
+By default it will use memory which works with only one worker.
 ```shell
 export WEBSOCKET_BROADCASTER_URL="memory://"
 ```

-For the redis connection you need set the env variable with the connection url.
+For the redis connection you need to set the env variable with the connection url.
 ```shell
 export WEBSOCKET_BROADCASTER_URL="redis://localhost:6379"
 ```